 Absolutely.
 So let's dive right into it.
 You know, we want to get you on here because of your extensive experience.
 So, actually, before we go into that, do you mind telling people a little bit about your experience in IT and security in the field for the last few years?

 Tom Davison 00:55

-yet?
-No problem?
-You making me feel quite old now.
+No problem.
+You’re making me feel quite old now.
 But it's my job.
 Yeah, I mean, I've been working for security vendors for about the last 15 years.
-So I came through network security endpoint that have everything. last five years, I've been at Lookout focused on mobile.
-Prior to that I was working for organizations in their own infrastructure teams, operational teams, so I've kind of seen it from both sides will be been on the vendor side much more recently.
-But do you have experience of sleeves rolled up in data centers back in the day?
-Well, go?
+So I came through network security endpoint.
+The last five years, I've been at Lookout focused on mobile.
+Prior to that I was working for organizations in their own infrastructure teams, operational teams, so I've kind of seen it from both sides.
+I’ve been on the vendor side much more recently.
+But I do have experience of sleeves rolled up in data centers back in the day.